corda/corda-docs-portal/content/en/docs/corda-os/4.4/contributing-philosophy.md

 retaining strict privacy.
 Corda provides an implementation of this vision in a code base which others are free to build on, contribute to or innovate around.
 The mission of Corda is further detailed in the [Corda introductory white paper](/en/pdf/corda-introductory-whitepaper.pdf).

-The project is supported and maintained by the [R3 Alliance](https://www.r3.com), or R3 for short, which consists of over two hundred firms working together to build and maintain this open source enterprise-grade blockchain platform.
+The project is supported and maintained by [R3](https://www.r3.com).

 ## Community Locations